shashilingabathini/ibm-content-navigator-samples/CustomEmailPlugin/ReadMe.md

 # Custom Email plug-in

-This plug-in is used to set a default email elements like subject and message, when sending an email using ICN's Email Dialog.
+This plug-in is used to provide defaults for the subject and message when sending an email using the HTML-based email service.

 ### Prerequisites